 Cream Cheese, hands down.

-While I’ve had banana cake with a chocolate frosting, and a salted caramel frosting, my personal preference is to go with a cream cheese.
+While I’ve had banana cake with a chocolate frosting, and a salted caramel frosting, my personal preference is to go with a tangy cream cheese frosting.

 I’m not gonna lie, chocolate and bananas are a REALLY delicious combination.